 Let’s introduce you to some special spots …

-The Seanchaí Centre is a visitor attraction which presents the works of the great Kerry writers in a unique audio-visual experience.
+The Seanchaí Kerry Writers’ Museum Centre is a visitor attraction which presents the works of the great Kerry writers in a unique audio-visual experience.
 Located in a 19th century Georgian residence in Listowel’s magnificent Square.

-We’re lucky to call the Seanchaí Centre home, you’ll find our office here nestled among the works of the greats.
+We’re lucky to call the Seanchaí Kerry Writers’ Museum Centre our home.
+You will find our office here, nestled among the works of some of the greats of literary.

-Located adjacent to the Seanchaí Centre in The Square, this 15th century Castle overlooking The Square was built as a fortress by the Anglo Norman Earls of Kerry, the Fitzmaurices.
-It ceased to be a significant defence in 1559.
+Located adjacent to the Seanchaí Kerry Writers’ Museum in The Square, this 15th century Castle was built as a fortress by the Anglo Norman Earls of Kerry, the Fitzmaurices.
+The castle ceased to be a significant defence in 1559.
 Since Listowel Castle was built on the North bank of the River Feale, where the river could be forded, it provided a stronghold to control the movements of visiting would-be marauders across the Anglo-Irish neighbours – the English Crown ignored them all, happy to accept only nominal allegiance.
-But the end came on the 5th November, 1600, when, after centuries of turmoil, the Castle fell to an English force under the command of Sir Charles Wilmot after a 28 day siege.
-So, the Castle fell and a village began.
-It later grew into a town – Listowel.
+But the end came on the 5th November 1600, when after centuries of turmoil the Castle fell to an English force under the command of Sir Charles Wilmot after enduring a 28 day siege.
+The reign of the Fitzmaurices ceased and they left the legacy of what would become Listowel town.
 All that remains of this national monument is a fine façade, which originally was the guards and servants quarters.

 St. John’s Theatre & Arts Centre